 Upon completion of the program, Young Fellows will produce one substantive policy paper and retain the skills to carry out future research projects on topical issues.

-Future Forum will admit twelve Young Research Fellows to join the program.
+Future Forum will admit up to 20 Young Researchers into the 2020 intake.
 The Young Research Fellows Program is open to recent university graduates and young professionals who are passionate about policy research and analysis, and wish to further develop their research and critical analysis skills through mentoring and training.
-Program participants will receive a modest monthly stipend of US$300 during the scholarship program; Young Research Fellows will be based at Future Forum’s office in Phnom Penh.
+Selected candidates will be provided either a full scholarship ($300 monthly stipend) or partial scholarship ($150 monthly stipend); Young Researchers will be based at Future Forum’s office in Phnom Penh.

-For more information on the Young Research Fellows program, Criteria & application procedure and our expectations for young research fellows, please download the following documents:
+For more information on the Young Researchers Program, Criteria & application procedure and our expectations for young research fellows, please download the following document: